MargaridaBiscaia/MasterDissertation/README.md

 We present a novel implementation and comparative analysis of the performance of two types of neural networks, Feedforward Neural Networks (FNN) and Long Short-Term Memory Networks (LSTM), in solving the Heston model calibration problem.
 We employ a two-step calibration approach, using neural networks to approximate the pricing function and significantly reduce calibration time.
 Our numerical experiments demonstrate that LSTM networks, particularly when combined with a variant of the Differential Evolution algorithm, can improve calibration accuracy compared to FNNs.

 **Keywords:** Neural Networks, Option pricing models, Model's calibration, Population-based optimization methods.

+**Method:**

+We adopt the two-step NN-approach proposed by \cite{Horvath} and \cite{ Horvath2}, applying it for the calibration of the Heston model.
+The proposed NN-based framework consists on first learning a model and then calibrate it to the data.
+In the first step, named forward pass, a neural network is trained with synthetic data to approximate the pricing function of a model.
+In the second step, named backward pass, the trained network is used in the calibration process instead of the traditional numerical option pricing methods.